redot-rex/.github/profile/README.md

 ---

-# Welcome to Redot Experimental
+# Welcome to ReX Engine
-Welcome to the Redot Experimental GitHub Organization!
-This organization is the experimental counterpart of the main [Redot Engine](https://github.com/Redot-Engine/redot-engine) project, dedicated to pushing the boundaries of what’s possible within open source game engine technology.
-While the main project strives to maintain compatibility with Godot, Redot Experimental explores new ideas, features, and technologies free from compatibility constraints.
+Welcome to the Rex Engine GitHub Organization!
+This organization is the eventual flagship product of the Redot organization [Redot Engine](https://github.com/Redot-Engine/redot-engine) project, dedicated to pushing the boundaries of what’s possible within open source game engine technology.
+While the main project strives to maintain compatibility with Godot, Rex Engine explores new ideas, features, and technologies free from compatibility constraints.

 # Why Experimental?
-Redot Experimental exists to explore innovations that may not yet be possible within the main [Redot Engine](https://github.com/Redot-Engine/redot-engine) project.
+Redot Experimental exists to explore innovations that may not yet be possible within the main [Redot Engine](https://github.com/Redot-Engine/redot-engine).
 Here, we can try out new tools, introduce cutting-edge changes, and test features that may one day enhance Redot Engine or even serve as standalone solutions.
 Our focus on experimentation enables rapid iteration, supporting a community of developers who are passionate about the future of open source game engine technology.

 ## Breaking Compatibility
 Breaking compatibility with Godot enables us to innovate freely, though it also means that porting projects from Godot to Redot Experimental may require more adaptation.
 While the main [Redot Engine](https://github.com/Redot-Engine/redot-engine) project continues to support compatibility, Redot Experimental is a place to explore beyond those boundaries.
 This project isn’t meant to replace Redot Engine - it’s a testing ground where new features and systems can be developed in preparation for a future where compatibility is no longer a goal.